 Long Keys, Warded(Lift Keys) Images

 Complex Warded Lift Keys

 Ring keys are the most abundant and popular type that are collected today.
 We have been told often enough that Roman ring keys were worn on the finger.
 It could certainly have been done in most cases, but I think that the ring was primarily a device for hanging.
 Sometime I must try wearing a ring key for a day.
 If worn so that the shank and bits were on the outside of the finger, I suspect it would catch on everything and flop around something fierce!
 If worn on the inside of the finger, I can picture two citizens shaking hands and locking keys!
 Or did they shake hands in those days?
 Don't think so, but they did clasp hands on certain important occasions, as suggested by the rings shown at left.
-This is symbolic of a close friendship, and even perhaps Fede or "hands of love" marriage rings (Johns) Many ring keys are known which are too small for any human finger, and some that are obviously decorative rather than functional.
+These are dextrarum inuncto, "right hands in union".
+They are symbolic of a close friendship, and even perhaps Fede or "hands of love" marriage rings (Johns) Many ring keys are known which are too small for any human finger, and some that are obviously decorative rather than functional.
 I believe that most often, ring keys were hung on thongs around the neck, suspended from a girdle or carried in a belt pouch.
 There is physical evidence (muzarp) that keys were sometimes attached to a belt, and even a key that was worn on a bronze armlet (Cook)